phansch/dotfiles/README.md

 statusbars, no crazy window decorations, no distractions.
 With these dotfiles I want to automate as much as possible and keep UI clutter to a minimum for a distraction-free environment.

+The only exception for this is currently Neovim, where I'm using [LazyVim] to set up everything.
+I had too many issues with my config breaking and I hope, by 'outsourcing' it, it will break less often.

 I **don't** recommend running the `setup` script on your machine unless you understand what it does.